Skip to content

 Reflective surfaces and mirrors play a central role in this body of work conceptually, as a device that can aid in the act of seeing and representing doubles or doppelgangers.
 While doubles and doppelgangers have existed throughout time and are often perceived as a bad omen or threatening force, which the artist alludes to through the use of predominantly darker tones, Gribbon’s impressionistic brushstrokes and empathetic and collaborative approach to figural painting reframe the traditionally disturbing or eerie connotation of doubles to create tender portraits imbued with care.
 In one example, Gribbon and her son are seen with their arms entangled around one another as their eyes look back at the viewer.
 The artist’s own presence in the painting, along with her stern gaze, reinforces her role as the child’s protector, as her arm lightly shields him from behind.
 This is one of several instances in which Gribbon distinguishes herself by her position as a secondary yet omnipresent figure, simultaneously watching after her son and after the viewers looking at the two of them.

 While the larger paintings in the exhibition offer a physical manifestation of replication, the smaller paintings represent the physical passing on of a shared understanding.
-In the two instances where Silas is seen cooking, it’s implied that he’ll also experience the same tastes and textures that Gribbon herself experiences.
-In the instance where Silas is seen reading, it’s implied that his thoughts may also be shaped through the same language that shaped Gribbon’s thinking.
+In the two instances where her son is seen cooking, it’s implied that he’ll also experience the same tastes and textures that Gribbon herself experiences.
+In the instance where her son is seen reading, it’s implied that his thoughts may also be shaped through the same language that shaped Gribbon’s thinking.
 Even though Gribbon isn’t visible in the smaller works on view, her presence looms largely in other, and arguably more significant, ways.
-In Looking at a painting of Florine Stettheimer's mother with M (2024), Silas is seen with Scott in front of a painting by Stettheimer titled Portrait of My Mother (1925).
+In Looking at a painting of Florine Stettheimer's mother with M (2024), Gribbon’s son is seen with Scott in front of a painting by Stettheimer titled Portrait of My Mother (1925).
 In Gribbon’s painting, as in Stettheimer’s example, the artist’s presence exists beyond the canvas in an attempt to represent themselves in the other.

 Taken together, the paintings in Like Looking in a Mirror connect to Gribbon’s larger project, in which she utilizes a cinematic approach to create scenes that appear private, but touch on universal themes; in this case, parenthood, identity, and the transfer of thought and experience between generations.
 While the artist often pulls from art historical references and techniques, this show exemplifies her commitment to radicalizing—and personalizing— these traditional modes to incorporate the surreal, the psychedelic, and the uncanny.